 You can also cancel your current bond and purchase a new bond to put on file when you renew your license.

-What Are the New Licensing Requirements for Independent Adjusters?
+What Are the 2026 Licensing Requirements for Independent Adjusters in Iowa?

-Iowa will require licensing for all independent adjusters as of July 1, 2025.
-This includes passing the adjuster exam and filing a $50,000 surety bond
+Iowa requires licensing for all independent adjusters as of July 1, 2025.
+This includes passing the adjuster exam and filing a $50,000 surety bond.
+You’ll complete the application online through the NIPR system.

-What If I Don’t Meet the Modified Application Requirements?
+What If I Don’t Meet the Modified Requirements?

 If you don’t meet the modified process requirements and your waiver was denied, you’ll need to apply as a new independent adjuster: